scuzzydude/asimov/asimov.md

 After a moon and a hand of days, adults spotted birds.
 Wise One and Travolta-girl used the magic birds to scout ahead.
 They found a long thin island.
 Beyond that was another thin patch of ocean, which led to the mouth of a great muddy river.
 They followed this river for what they estimated was two days walking, far enough away from the sea that trees and forest around the river were relatively untouched by the tsunami.
 In this land they found a bounty of wildlife and vegetation.

-Upon return, A large contingent of sapien who had formed symbiotic relationships with the damons, wished to continue living upon the costner's generosity.
+Upon return, a large contingent of sapien who had formed symbiotic relationships with the damons, wished to continue living upon the costner's generosity.
 The Wise One allowed this group to take the tree-raft, as well as all the costner tools, back to sea.

 There was one troublesome group of mutineers, known as in the Wise-One's tongue as *Yankees.* They were a vile, barbarous group who in the early days tried to eat their own mothers.
 Their leader, a strong warrior with a mighty beard, whom they called Stranger James, thought the land-people should keep the machines, but the Wise One forbade it.